The Zatopek:10 is an annual high performance meet in Melbourne, which features elite 10,000m races.

 The 10,000m races has traditionally incorporated the Australian Championship for the distance.

-The 2023 edition will be the 63rd running of the meet, which is named in honour of Czech distance running icon Emil Zatopek and is part of the On Track Nights series.
+The 2025 edition will be the 65th running of the meet, which is named in honour of Czech distance running icon Emil Zatopek.
 Zatopek won five Olympic gold medals over 5000m, 10000m and the marathon, including the unprecedented and unrepeated treble of winning all three distances at the 1952 Helsinki Olympics.

 Zatopek forged a friendship with Australian record breaking distance runner of the 1960s, Ron Clarke, whom Zatopek famously gifted one of his Olympic medals to.